-Please be aware that neither Indiana Wesleyan University, nor the social work program provides automobile liability coverage during activities in the Field Practicum.
-Assuring adequate insurance coverage and proper registration is the responsibility of the student and/or vehicle owner.
+Students should be aware that neither Indiana Wesleyan University, nor the social work program provides automobile liability coverage during activities in the Field Practicum.
+Assuring adequate insurance coverage and proper registration is the responsibility of the student and/or vehicle owner if the student chooses to use their own vehicle during practicum hours.
 The social work program and the University discourages the transportation of clients, or other agency related persons, in students' personal vehicles during activities related to their Field Practicum.
-If all Liability concerns are addressed between the program and the agency, the agency shall be responsible for compensating the student for travel according to agency policy.
+If all Liability concerns are addressed between the student and the agency, the agency shall be responsible for compensating the student for travel according to agency policy.